Recipe Import

 How URL import works

 URL import is the most common method.
-When you paste a recipe link, the app:
+When you paste a recipe link, the app goes through a specific sequence to extract the data.

 Why some imports fail